thedrpepper7/assessment_/README.md

 # assessment_
 HTML CSS Assessment

+FOOTER:
+copyright not lined up.

+GRAYSCALE PARTNERS:
+add triangles to clients
+text messed up

+LATEST NEWS:
-girguidinganglia button layout messed up copyright not lined up. add triangles to clients disappear one news thing when screen is small enough? latest news and view all above news headings
+disappear one news thing when screen is small enough? latest news and view all above news headings

+WELCOME TO NETMATTERS:
-add arrows to the welcome part add floating effect to news and our services
+add arrows to the welcome part add more star symbols

+OUR SERVICES:
+icons do not go white when hovering